John Cena, Nikki Bella Marriage Update: Bella Wants Children, What About John?

 During Cena’s appearance on The View, where he went to promote Fox’s American Grit, he called Nikki an amazing woman but still shared his doubts of having children.

-When asked to the world champion about his take on having a child of his own child.
-Cena stated that he loves his profession, but his entire schedule keeps him very busy.
-He further added that he know it very well that there is no way he can raise his own child while balancing his professional life.
+When asked about his take on having a child of his own, Cena stated that he loves his profession but his entire schedule keeps him very busy, and that he knows it very well that there is no way he can raise his own child while balancing his professional life.

-After that, many WWE fans thought that there will be no future between John Cena and Nikki Bella as they have a difference of opinion when it comes to the future of their relationship
+After that, many WWE fans thought that there will be no future between John Cena and Nikki Bella as they had a difference of opinion when it comes to the future of their relationship

-Three years after his appearance on The View, John Cena finally proposed to Nikki Bella in front of 70,000 WWE fans after his win against The Miz and Maryse, and now Nikki thinks that sooner than their fans have expected, John will agree to have his own kids in the future.
+Three years after his appearance on The View, John Cena finally proposed to Nikki Bella in front of 70,000 WWE fans after his win against The Miz and Maryse, and now Nikki thinks that sooner than their fans expect, John will agree to have his own kids in the future.

 “[Cena] says it’s selfish but he knows that with his schedule he couldn’t be an incredible father and that’s why he chooses not to have kids,” explained Bella to People, “and I actually respect that because that would be very hard to raise a kid on my own and the dad to always be gone and not see that kid.”